- Maintain Updates

 - Know your Devices

-- Be Insane About Your Privacy
+- Be Vigilant About Your Privacy

 Updating devices and software is an essential step towards securing yourself from malicious activity.
 These updates often address security flaws as well as stability and usability issues, maintaining updates is a good idea in general.
 In our section on Updating we offer some external resources and information on how to protect yourself with updates.